 Those two reasons alone should make you want to avoid pushing mongo, especially if you’re into street skating.
 Even if it feels uncomfortable at first, push through it because it’ll make your life easier in the long run.

 But what if you’re into a different style of shredding?
 Something like long-distance pushing or downhill?

-Well, then the first main disadvantage of not being able to set up for a trick doesn’t apply.
-Within these styles, you’re not looking to throw a tre-flip and the positioning of your front foot isn’t as vital.
+The first main disadvantage of not being able to set up a trick doesn’t apply.
+Within these styles, you’re not looking to throw a tre-flip, and the positioning of your front foot isn’t as vital.